jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 * While the Characterization Test documents revealed behavior, you may still not understand what is being revealed.
 You may not be able to provide a test name that indicates behavior specification or intent.
 Don’t be concerned about this.
 Choose a name that describes what the test is doing instead.
 * Repeat with a new test until you the tests cover as much of the scoped legacy code as possible.

 Characterization Tests are an exploratory tool.
 We use them to reveal behavior, not define it.
-We never know when all of the behaviors have been revealed.
+We never know when all the behaviors have been revealed.
 Creating enough Characterization Tests is a judgement call.
 Code coverage is probably our greatest tool in determining if we have enough Characterization Tests.
 When statements have no coverage, then we know that there is more work to do.
 Complete coverage does not guarantee that all behaviors have been covered, but uncovered code is a clear indication that there's uncovered behavior.
 Mutation Testing is another tool that can aid in knowing when you have sufficient tests.
 I'll cover Mutation Testing in my next blog entry (TBD).

 Characterization tests are a behavior exploration, discovery and revealing technique.